 For purposes of this study, we have conglomerated from the Oxford Dictionary, a definition for the process of transliteration, from the three definitions affecting it, namely, name, word and transliteration.
 We then arrive at the following:

-Transliteration of the Sacred Name is the process of representing the original Hebrew sound or combination of sounds which form a spoken word by which God is known and identified, in the closest corresponding letters of a different alphabet
+Transliteration of the Sacred Name is the process of representing the original Hebrew sound or combination of sounds that form a spoken word by which God is known and identified, in the closest corresponding letters of a different alphabet

 It is obvious, that this process of using “the closest corresponding letters”, would present various options in the ‘new’ alphabet, more so, because some Hebrew letters or sounds are not always represented in other languages.

-An absurdity presented by this transliterating process, is that often the ‘new’ representations introduce sounds that are non-existing in the Hebrew language, as for instance:
+An absurdity presented by this transliterating process is that often the ‘new’ representations introduce sounds that are non-existing in the Hebrew language, as for instance:

 - the ‘J’ in ‘Jehovah’ (‘J’ as in ‘George’)